Skip to Main Content

 AST111 banner

-Assignment: Your group will research a spacecraft, identify at least 4 of its instruments, and a result found by the use of the instrument.
-You will use library databases and NASA.gov to find sources.
+Assignment: Your group will research "Venus Express", identify its instruments, and the results found by the use of each instrument.
+You will use NASA.gov, ESA.int, library databases and Google to research.

 Step 3: Create Search Statements